-Meet local artists, John Ackerman and David Fischer, and watch their restoration efforts on a model fire station built by Tom Showers in 1965 in this series of demonstrations.
+Meet local artists, John A. Ackerman and David Fischer, and watch their restoration efforts on a model fireboat built by Tom Showers in 1964 in this series of demonstrations.

-The model fire station was built by Tom Showers circa 1965, based upon a real fire station in Anaheim, California.
+Tom Showers made this model Fireboat 1964.
+It is accurately based on the Los Angeles City Boat 4, with a few modifications to suit his mythical fire department of Luna Beach.
 The model was scratch-built in a 1/32nd scale from balsa wood, bass wood and other mixed media.

 The Artist: Tom Showers (1917-1996)